jbarth04/express-parameters/README.md

 then run the command:
 $ python -m SimpleHTTPServer

+by default, the python server is running on port 8000

 Now in your browser, go to localHost:8000, which will load index.html, and index.html calls functions in simpleLoop.js